sequentech/step/docs/permissions.md

 - Name: x-hasura-tenant-id.
 Type: User Attribute.
 User Attribute: tenant-id.
 Token Claim Name: https://hasura\.io/jwt/claims.x-hasura-tenant-id .
 - Name: x-hasura-allowed-roles.
 Type: User Realm Role.
 Token Claim Name: https://hasura\.io/jwt/claims.x-hasura-allowed-roles .
 Multivalued: true/On.

 Users (both admin and voter users) need to have configured an attribute: tenant-id.
 This is used by Hasura to check permissions.
 Also in hasura all tables are permissioned.
-Permissions in Hasura are called roles, and
+Permissions in Hasura are called roles, and for each relevant permission there's a Hasura role on each table defining the access level (insert, select, update and delete).

+# API

+CRUD endpoints for:
+- Admin Users.
+- Voter Users.
+- Permissions.
+- Roles.